MorrisMA/M65C02A/README.md

     PLI             PLI
     IND NXT         NXT

-Only a one (or two) cycle performance penalty is incurred by not providing a dedicated instruction for EXIT.
+Only a three (or four) cycle performance penalty is incurred by not providing a dedicated instruction for EXIT.

 ENT, PHI, and PLI all default to the RS, which is implemented by the